cpeavy2/bumpertolaser/README.md

 Run "catkin_create_pkg bumpertolaser" to create the bumpertolaser package.

-Paste "bumpertolaser.py" into the bumper folder.
+Paste "bumpertolaser.py" into the bumpertolaser folder.

 Make "bumpertolaser.py" executable with the "chmod +x bumpertolaser.py" command.